-There are several LEDs on the control panel as well as others on the SATA drive carriers to keep you constantly informed of the overall status of the system as well as the activity and health of specific components.
+Figure 3-1 shows the control panel on the front of the chassis.
+There are several LEDs on the control panel as well as others on the disk drive carriers to keep you constantly informed of the overall status of the system as well as the activity and health of specific components.
 There are also two buttons on the chassis control panel.